 Every year, pupils with interests in a number of extra-curricular areas work together to stage a whole school production.
-Our most recent production was a Pantomime of Jack and the Beanstalk.
 Our productions often mean that our departments including drama, music, art and photography combine their talents with great results for the final performance.